 Calibration and monitoring equipment is completed once per year before inspections commence.
 Equipment undergoes maintenance and/or replacement as required.
-Equipment includes a multi-parameter portable unit (TDS, pH, conductivity, temperature) and an infrared thermometer (temperature).
+Monitoring equipment includes an infrared thermometer (temperature).
 Total suspended solids are sampled for analysis at an accredited laboratory.

 Section 5: Complaints